CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/members/index.md

 - - -
 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images/rose.jpg "Rose's Photo"){: .members }
 # **Rose Leonard** - Grandma
 **Bio**: She is the grandmother of Devi and Louie and is a novice when it comes to Linux but she is learning.
+Currently has peppermint on her netbook.
 &nbsp;
 &nbsp;
 &nbsp;